No you cannot. Unless we start discussing based on the same “Principles” while using the same “Definitions”.

 I hope this truth does not discomfort you too much out of your cozy armchair of “Logic” as you know it…

-Spiros Kakos (or Spyros Kakos or Spyridon Kakos) [Σπύρος Κάκος] is a thinker located in Athens, Greece.
-He has been the Chief Editor of Harmonia Philosophica since its inception.
-Spiros has a diploma in Chemical Engineering, an MSc in Advanced Materials' Technology, an MBA in Decisions' Science, a phD in the use of conductive polymers in PCB industry and is still learning.
-He also worked as a technical advisor and a researcher in the Advanced Materials sector for many years in the past.
+Spiros Kakos is a thinker located in Greece.
+He has been Chief Editor of Harmonia Philosophica since its inception.
+In the past he has worked as a senior technical advisor for many years.
 In his free time he develops software solutions and contributes to the open source community.
-He is the creator of Huo Chess, one of the smallest micro-chess programs ever that is perfect for educational purposes.
-He believes that science and religion are two sides of the same coin and is profoundly interested in Religion and Science philosophy, as well as the philosophy of the irrational.
+He has also worked as a phD researcher in the Advanced Materials sector related to the PCB industry.
+He likes reading and writting, not only philosophy but also in general.
+He believes that science and religion are two sides of the same coin and is profoundly interested in Religion and Science philosophy.
 His philosophical work is mainly concentrated on an effort to free thinking of "logic" and reconcile all philosophical opinions under the umbrella of the "One" that Parmenides - one of the first thinkers - visualized.
-Since our thought is dictated by our assumptions, the only way to free it and know cosmos as it is, is to think irrationally and destroy everything we have built.
 The "Harmonia Philosophica" articles program is the tool that will accomplish that.
 Life's purpose is to be defeated by greater things.
 And the most important things in life are illogical.
-We must fight the dogmatic belief in "logic" if we are to stay humans.
-We should stop thinking in order to think.
+We must fight the dogmatic belief in "logic" if we are to stay humans...
 Credo quia absurdum!

 View all posts by skakos